Real Life and Times in the Dominican Republic

 If you stand at the side of the road they will honk as they drive towards you and usually point their finger in the direction they are going.
 You can signal with a short wave down beside your leg for them to stop or shake your head no and they will pass by.
 If they are full they will drive right by you and if not they will stop and you can hop on in.
 You can let the driver know where you want to get out by telling them your destination or by simply tapping their shoulder / pointing to indicate where.Say "Déjeme" for "Let me out", "Dónde pueda" to tell them to stop "wherever you can" to let you out.Say "En la esquina" for them to "Stop at the next corner".

 This is not a comfortable form of transportation but it is very inexpensive.
 You will be sat on, poked, squeezed into a small, usually not comfy car.
 4 passengers in the back, 3 in the front.
 You need to get out and let others in and out as needed.
-I also recommend not to take this form of transportation in the night.
+I also recommend not taking this form of transportation in the night.

 At first this is a confusing form of travel.
 But when you understand the routs and pricing it can be a very interesting way to get around.
 A real Dominican experience.